bg-thompson/OpenGL-Tutorials-In-Odin/README.md

 # A collection of introductory OpenGL programs in Odin.

-The programs below illustrate OpenGL functions in Odin using the wrappers in "vendor:OpenGL".
+The programs below illustrate OpenGL functions in Odin using the wrappers in `"vendor:OpenGL"`.
 The programs start very basic and get progressively more complicated.

-The glfw library wrappers for Odin are also illustrated.
+The glfw library wrappers for Odin in `"vendor:glfw"` are also illustrated.

+## Building

+Building the examples is trivial; the standard Odin distribution is the ONLY dependency.

+Simply call `odin run DIRECTORY -o:speed` where DIRECTORY is the name of one of the project's directories to build and run an example.
+(E.g. `odin run Rainbow-Triangle -o:speed`.)

 ## [Blinking Pink](./Blinking-Pink)